 Anything from contaminated food to water, bug bites, swimming in water with bacteria, and contact from touching things like money and food.
 Travel in general can weaken the immune system and make you more susceptible to contagious things like colds and the flu.

-Jason and I love eating street food and so for us, it is difficult to avoid altogether even if some guides recommend avoiding it.
+Jason and I love eating street food and so for us, it is difficult to avoid altogether even if some travel guides recommend avoiding it.
+We also love ceviche, which is considered a high-risk food as it has raw seafood and veggies.
 We do take precautions and only eat at places where there have been positive reviews and there is high-turnover of food.
 It also helps to have local guides who will take you around if you’re unfamiliar and generally, cooked items are safer than raw items.
+When we were on our own, we skipped getting ceviche at a local market in Panama City out of caution.
 I have an irrational fear of getting sick from my beloved cilantro but can you really have a banh mi or a taco without cilantro?
 To me, cilantro is worth the risk and I’m hoping luck is on my side as it has been so far!

 When we were in Chiang Mai, we set out to find a local market to purchase some sua da (spicy thai sausage) to take back to our hotel for an afternoon snack.
 Thankfully, we had been there previously with a guide and so we felt comfortable going back on our own and ordering it.
 This is the type of thing that makes our parents think we’re slightly crazy but we feel that one would be crazy not to try it!

 Once, we were in Munich and the only thing I ate that Jason didn’t was a currywurst from the train station and then I was sick with stomach pains and diarrhea for 24 hours after.
 You wouldn’t think this would happen somewhere like Germany, but it can.
 We suspect the ketchup dispenser that was accessible to everyone but we will never know.